numaproj/numaflow/docs/user-guide/user-defined-functions/map/map.md

 In cases the map function generates more than one output (e.g., flat map), the UDF can be configured to run in a streaming mode instead of batching, which is the default mode.
 In streaming mode, the messages will be pushed to the downstream vertices once generated instead of in a batch at the end.
-The streaming mode can be enabled by setting the annotation `numaflow.numaproj.io/map-stream` to `true` in the vertex spec.

 Note that to maintain data orderliness, we restrict the read batch size to be `1`.